-AVG was part of a group that started a brawl at a house party, and was charged with common assault, affray and reckless wounding in company.
-The facts of the brawl are confused, yet it is known that one of the complainants suffered two shallow knife wounds.
-AVG was not the person who wielded the knife, but he was nonetheless charged with reckless wounding under the rules of joint criminal enterprise.
+The details of the brawl were unclear, but it was known that one of the complainants had suffered two shallow knife wounds.
+Despite Ava not being the person who wielded the knife, he still faced a charge of reckless wounding under the rules of joint criminal enterprise.

 - Joint criminal enterprise (JCE) is a legal principle in criminal law that allows for multiple individuals to be held responsible for the same crime, even if they did not personally carry out the illegal act.

 - Under JCE, individuals who participate in a common plan or scheme to commit a crime can be held equally responsible for the criminal act, even if they played a lesser role or did not actually carry out the crime themselves.

 - JCE is used to hold accomplices accountable for their role in a crime, regardless of their level of involvement or intent.

 Defending Ava in Court

 Extending the crime of reckless wounding via the rules of joint criminal offender requires the second offender to share an express or implied agreement to achieve a common result with the primary offender.

 Our lawyers argued during pre-trial representations that there was no evidence of such an agreement, and Ava was merely in the same group as the knife-wielder did not provide evidence of such an agreement.
 The prosecution eventually withdrew this charge.

 Ava was left with two remaining charges of common assault and affray.
 After successful negotiations with the prosecution, Ava was able to plead guilty to affray, with the common assault charge being withdrawn.